akamai/terraform-provider-akamai/docs/data-sources/property_cp_code.md

 }
 ```

-Here's a more real-world example that includes other data sources as dependencies:
+Here's a real-world example that includes other data sources as dependencies:
 ```
 locals {
     group_name = "example group name"